What can be more attractive than a beautiful blue pool reflecting the clouds on a hot summer day? Now you can have it too!

 Turnover Rate

 Don’t forget to factor in the time it takes for water to pass through the filter.
 You would not want to buy a small filter that takes too long to filter the water.
-If you are doubtful, then purchase a bigger filter as that would not cause any problems in the long run.
+If you are doubtful, then purchase a bigger filter, as that would not cause any problems in the long run.

-Understanding Filters For Swimming Pools
+Understanding Filters For Your Swimming Pool

 In addition to telling you how long the product will last, they will explain when you should replace it.